Murray maintains perfect Wimbledon first-round record

 Murray and 268th-ranked Peniston were among the few players who could complete their first-round matches, with the all-British affair taking place under the Centre Court roof.

-British men's number one Cameron Norrie was also able to take to the court, playing his opener against Czech opponent Tomas Machac on Court One.
+British men's number one Cameron Norrie was also able to take to the court, playing his opener against Czech opponent Tomas Machac indoors on Court One.

 Fellow Britons Katie Boulter and George Loffhagen started their matches on Tuesday morning before being forced off the outside courts shortly after 12:00 BST.

-Play was suspended for several hours on day two and the weather was not forecast to improve much over the rest of evening.
+Play was suspended for several hours on day two and, with the weather not forecast to improve much over the rest of evening, almost all of the day's other matches were called off.

 - Live scores, results and order of play